Sightseeing in Nürnberg: Castle, Churches, Museums, Old Town, Nazis

 The best sights to see in Nuremberg are the Imperial Castle (Kaiserburg), top museums, Gothic churches, a wall-enclosed old town, and sights associated with the Nazi party rallies and trials.

-Nuremberg is the second largest city in Bavaria and also the unofficial capital of Fraconia (Franken), the cultural rather than formal political or geographical area that includes most of northern Bavaria.
+Nuremberg is the second largest city in Bavaria and also the unofficial capital of Franconia (Franken), the cultural rather than formal political or geographical area that includes most of northern Bavaria.

 Top Sights in the Old Town of Nuremberg in Franconia

-Original medieval town walls still encircle old town Nuremberg.
-Nuremberg was a major city during the Middle Ages and the large old town required wall of no less than 5 km (3 miles) long.
+Original medieval town walls still encircle the old town center of Nuremberg.
+Nuremberg was a major city during the Middle Ages and the large old town required a wall of no less than 5 km (3 miles) long.
 The wall is mostly intact and 71 of the original 130 defensive towers survived to the present.

 Nuremberg’s old town is cut into two by the Pegnitz River.
-The part to the south and closest to the Hauptbahnhof (Main Station) and the German National Museum (Germanische Nationalmuseum) is called Lorenz while the northern section where the Imperial Castle (Kaiserburg) and Albrecht Dürer House are located is known as Sebald.
+The part to the south and closest to the Hauptbahnhof (Main Station) and the Germanic National Museum (Germanisches Nationalmuseum) is called Lorenz while the northern section where the Imperial Castle (Kaiserburg) and Albrecht Dürer House are located is known as Sebald.

 Visit the Nürnberger Kaiserburg (Imperial Castle)